Best Wood for Garden Beds: Review the Top 5 Now

 • PROPER DRAINAGE: Allows excess water to drain out, keeping soil fresh and protecting plants from waterlogging or mineral buildup

-• ALL-WOOD CONSTRUCTION: Naturally durable Chinese fir wood provides a water- and weather-resistant structure
+• ALL-WOOD CONSTRUCTION: Naturally durable Chinese fir wood provides a natural water- and weather-friendly structure that discourages warps and sagging over time

 • ERGONOMIC HEIGHT: The 30-inch tall design reduces excessive bending and kneeling to help preserve your back and knees as you tend to your balcony, deck, or patio garden